PerttuHamalainen/MediaAI/README.md

 ### Student Prerequisites

-- Basic programming skills (e.g., some python, processing, or Unity C#)
+- Basic programming skills (e.g., some python, processing, or Unity C#).
+We don't expect much, but the exercises can be challenging without some knowledge of things like variables, loops, and arrays
 - Basic high-school math.
 We focus on visual explanations that are enough to understand why and how various AI methods work.

 ### Grading / Project Work

 The lectures and exercises should only take about half of the time, and there's no need to complete all the exercises.
 The rest of the time is for project work that students can do either alone or in groups.
 You **pass the course** by submitting a report of the project (details in the lecture slides).

 Grading is **primarily based on the student projects** which should demonstrate personal learning/development and be clearly documented  using images, video, and short textual description.
 The project documentation is **to be submitted through [MyCourses](http://mycourses.aalto.fi)**.
 It is also recommended to make the project publicly available, e.g., as a Github repository.
 You may simply submit a link to the repository, if the repository contains the needed documentation.